Azure/azure-sdk-for-java/sdk/core/azure-core-http-jdk-httpclient/README.md

-# Azure Core JDK HTTP implementation library for Java
+# Azure Core JDK HTTP plugin library for Java

 This is an azure-core HTTP client that makes use of the asynchronous HttpClient that was made generally available as part of JDK 11.